Candan Yüceer

-Candan Yüceer (born 4 May 1973) is a Turkish politician from the Republican People's Party (CHP).
+Candan Yüceer (born 4 May 1973) is a Turkish politician from the New Party.
 She is the current Mayor of Tekirdağ and President of Union of Municipalities of Thrace.
 Also, she has served as a Member of Parliament for Tekirdağ from 28 June 2011 to 14 May 2023.

 Early life and career

 Yüceer was born on 4 May 1973 in Ankara.
 She graduated from Gazi University Faculty of Medicine and worked as a Ministry of Health practitioner in Ankara, Samsun and the Çerkezköy district of Tekirdağ.
 In Çerkezköy, she also worked as a workplace health practitioner.

 She is one of the founding members of Çerkezköy's CUMOK society, which is one of the most well known Kemalist societies in Turkey formed by readers of the newspaper Cumhuriyet.
 She also served on the executive board of CUMOK nationally.
 She was a member and the President of Çerkezköy's Atatürkist Thought Association and was also a member of the Women's 'Arm in Arm' Association (Kadınlar El Ele Derneği) and the Medical Chamber.

 She is married with two children and can speak English at a semi-fluent level.